 JCR in the

 Most (but not all) of these items can be configured via YAML.
-A YAML-based configuration requires Magnolia version 5.4 or higher.
+A YAML-based configuration requires Magnolia version 5.4 or later.
 All items which can be configured via YAML are registered in a specific registry.
 Registered items can be seen in the Definitions app.

 It is possible to change definitions such as app descriptors, dialogs, field types, message views, templates, media editors and renderer definitions.
 Any definition bound to a Registry such as TemplateDefinitionRegistry can be decorated.